The steps in the fact-checking process

 Balobaki Check

-A rigorous process to confirm the accuracy of information: research into reliable sources, comparison of data, and critical analysis of assertions to ensure their validity.
+A rigorous process to confirm the accuracy of information: a search for reliable sources, comparison of data, and critical analysis of statements to ensure their validity.

 STEP 1